MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-role-centers.md

 Role Centers that have many parts that process data from different sources can degrade performance.
 To improve responsiveness and the time it takes to sign in to the Role Center, [!INCLUDE[prod_short](includes/prod_short.md)] 2021 release wave 1 (and later) optimizes the sequence in which content is loaded.
 The sequence is as follows:

-1. Content directly on the Role Center page object is loaded first, and users can immediately begin interacting with it.
+1. Content directly on the Role Center page object is loaded first, and users can immediately interact with it.
 Examples of such content are the navigation menu and actions.
-2. Parts are loaded next, where parts are loaded one by one from top to bottom.
+2. Parts are loaded one by one from top to bottom.
-3. Parts having the Visible property evaluate to false won't be loaded.
+3. Parts for which the [Visible property](properties/devenv-visible-property.md) evaluates to `false` won't be loaded.
-4. Parts that aren't within view are only loaded when the user scrolls them into view.
+4. Parts that aren't in view are loaded when the user scrolls to display them.

 Here are some practical tips to help you make the most of this optimization: